NUarts Gallery & Studios

 She has served families from all walks of life and circumstances including physical and mental illness, developmental disabilities, substance abuse and traumatic brain injury.

-Marney is the recipient of grant awards for her community work from the Department of Public Health, Berkshire Coalition for Suicide Prevention, Cultural Council of Northern Berkshires, Pittsfield Cultural Council and Lenox Cultural Council, and Northern Berkshire United Way. in 2018, Marney received the MA Statehouse Award for Leadership in Suicide Prevention from Senator Hinds.
+Marney is the recipient of grant awards for her community work from the Department of Public Health, Berkshire Coalition for Suicide Prevention, MA Local Cultural Councils including Northern Berkshires, Pittsfield, Great Barrington, Lenox, Stockbridge and West Stockbridge and Northern Berkshire United Way. in 2018, Marney received the MA Statehouse Award for Leadership in Suicide Prevention from Senator Hinds.
 She also received Berkshire Magazine´s Top 25 of the Berkshires Award.

 She has worked in connection with NAMI, Berkshire Children & Families, Family Resource Center, OLLI, The Christian Center, Berkshire Pathways, BCAC, Project Reconnect, The Brien Center, Community Enterprises, Claire Teague Senior Center, Clinical & Support Options, Treehouse, Berkshire Arts Festival, Stephentown Library, Behold!
 New Lebanon, Trading Post Farms, Breast Cancer Inc., LI Head Injury Association, and the Brooklyn Bureau of Community Services.